miredo's website!

 First entry of the new page, so here we go!

 I pre-ordered the 30 Minute Preference Madoka model kit, along with a few other items.
 I will probably have to wait for a while, since even though the Madoka kit is supposed to come out this month, it could be any time whatsoever this month.
 Worse yet, since I didn't feel like double-paying for shipping, I will have to wait for it to come out before I get my other items.
-I really can't waint, but I have to wait.
+I really can't wait, but I have to wait.
 I totally overpaid, but all of the character kits are way more expensive than they should be in the US, like 60% more expensive.
 I also bought the GQuuuuuuX itself, even if the ending of that show is stupid.
 I held off on buying any gunpla kits from it until I had finished.

 The new Pop'n Music has hit the USA, but I have no idea when it will come to Florida.
 As far as I can tell, there are no Pop'n Music High Cheers cabinets east of Chicago yet.
 I need a nearby Pop'n cab so badly, it's so much fun.
 IIDX, maimai, and Pop'n will absolutely end up being the games I play the most when I go to the arcade.